TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 - Service Settings
     - Common Settings: IP ACL can be globally set to all services.
-    - Settings per Service: For each service (Cloud, Online Contactm Workplace | Dooray!, etc.), IP ACL can be set.
+    - Settings per Service: For each service (Cloud, Online Contact, Dooray!, etc.), IP ACL can be set.

 - IP ACL Settings
     - Not Set: All IPs (or IP bandwidth) can access the console.